hamzaj17/EchoMind/README.md

  [GitHub] (https://github.com/hamzaj17)

 ---
+For more information about this project, see the [documentation](./doc.md).

 ✨ *Thank you for using EchoMind!
 Enhance your productivity using structured, AI-powered task and reminder management with clean, modular architecture ready for your next projects.*